Religious influences on Zoroastrianism: Influence of Judaism

+Zoroaster and Jews

+Various Jewish and Christian traditions exist regarding a connection between Zoroaster and the Jews; these traditions are divided into two categoriesthose that view Zoroaster negatively and those that view him positively.

+Several Jewish and Christian traditions recorded in the Book of the Bee state that Zoroaster was Baruch, but he changed his name to Zoroaster.
+Theodore bar Konai identified him as an Israelite from the city of Samaria who had been taken captive during the Assyrian exile.
+Muslim scholars from among the People of the Book reported that he was a disciple of the Prophet Jeremiah, Elijah, or Ezra.

+Thomas Hyde viewed Zoroaster positively, regarding him as a religious reformer who had studied under Jewish prophets such as Ezra the Scribe.
+Humphrey Prideaux noted that Zoroaster possessed extensive knowledge of Judaism and its sacred scriptures, leading him to surmise that Zoroaster was either Jewish by birth or a follower of the Jewish faith; however, Prideaux held a negative view of Zoroaster, regarding him as one of history's greatest impostors and false prophets.

 Saoshyant

-Dr. Ardeshir Khorshedian, a Mobad and the head of the Mobidan Association of Tehran, described the idea of Saoshyant as having been developed by the Zoroastrians and that the idea that Saoshyant is the promised one came from the Jews, but with the Islamic conquest of Persia the idea became more widespread among the Zoroastrians.

-Also Cyrus Niknam, a Mobad, writer and researcher of ancient Iranian culture, says that the idea of a savior is a wrong interpretation by the priests of the Sassanian era and that in reality there is no savior but rather a correct interpretation of the word Saoshyant is the useful from the sacred.

-Dina G. McIntyre, an Indian Zoroastrian woman and a specialist in the study of Gathas, denied the existence of a savior and considered it an idea that appeared in later literature.
+Dr. Ardeshir Khorshedian, a Mobad and the head of the Mobidan Association of Tehran, said the idea of the Zoroastrian Saoshyant as a Messiah figure likely came from Judaism, and became more prevalent following the Islamic conquest of Persia.
+Mobad Cyrus Niknam, a writer and researcher of ancient Iranian culture, says the idea of Saoshyant as a savior stems from the interpretations of Sasanian priests and is not supported by the teachings of Zoroaster himself.
+He says the name means benefactor of the holy.
+Dina G. McIntyre, an Indian Zoroastrian woman and a specialist in the study of the Gathas, sais the existence of a savior only appeared in later literature.

-The idea that Zoroastrianism was influenced by other religions has been put forward by many scholars, like James Darmesteter, Dr. Kersey Antia is the Zoroastrian High Priest of Chicago, Illinois, denied that the similarities between Judaism and Zoroastrianism were due to Persian influence on Judaism.

-Farhang Mehr has said that the miracles attributed in the Pahlavi texts to Ashu Zarathustra or to the saviors after him do not exist in the Gatha and that the Denkard, composed in the 10th century about the miracles attributed to the birth of Zoroaster, and his dialogue with Ahura Mazda and Amesha Spenta, as he believes that these texts were written centuries after the demise of the Sassanids and the reason for its composition lies in the competition of the Abrahamic religions that began to gain political supremacy in the region, so Zoroastrianism began to attribute miracles to Zoroaster that were equal to and on a par with the miracles of the prophets of the Abrahamic religions.
+Farhang Mehr has said that the miracles attributed in the Pahlavi texts to Ashu Zarathustra or to the saviors after him, as well as his dialogues with Ahura Mazda and Amesha Spenta, do not exist in the Gathas but come from the Denkard, composed in the 10th century, centuries after the demise of the Sassanids.
+He suggests Zoroastrianism began to attribute miracles to Zoroaster that were on par with the miracles of the Abrahamic prophets in order to compete with the growing political supremacy of the Abrahamic faiths.

 Zoroaster's life stories

-The Encyclopedia Iranica indicates that the stories of Zoroaster's life were distorted by quoting stories from Christianity and Judaism and attributing them to Zoroaster.
-However, most of the quotations were from Islam after the Muslims entered Persia, as it was a means for Zoroastrian clerics to strengthen their religion.